Climate & Energy

 Clean and Green

 New Bedford is a recognized leader in clean energy development.
 Municipal government has installed over 16 MW of solar capacity on its facilities, enough to cover the electricity needs of over 2,500 homes.
-In addition, over 400 homeowners have installed solar on their own.
+In addition, residents have installed 11 MW of solar capacity on their own.

 The energy we use comes from many sources and through different fuels.
 There are the liquids most of us put into our vehicles, gas lines feeding many of our buildings, and the many ways we can generate and consume electricity.
 As we move to a low-carbon future, we will be changing how we use different forms of energy for different purposes and as we develop new sources of energy off our coast, we can stretch the benefit further by reducing energy waste and inefficiency.